caseit-tech-director/caseit-web-netlify/site/content/_index.md

 ---
 title: The Premier MIS Case Competition
-subtitle: International Case Competition, reimagined
+subtitle: International Case Competition
 pitch1:
   heading: Expand your network
   text: "An international stage.
 A rigorous competition.
-CaseIT aims to challenge
-    your traditional thinking to foster analytic skills and experience.
-CaseIT’s week-long competition leaves competitors with passion, fulfillment, and fosters lasting connections. "
+CaseIT aims to challenge your traditional thinking to foster analytical skills and experience.
+CaseIT’s week-long competition leaves competitors with passion, fulfillment, and lasting connections. "
   imageUrl: img/dsc03831.jpg
   ctaText: Learn more about CaseIT 2021
   link: /competition/